reinierbkkr/mutant/README.md

 ## Goal

-Making an interactive drum machine, where the user can use the mouse to create a drum pattern that is then playable in the browser.
+Making an interactive drum machine, where the user can create a drum pattern that is then playable in the browser.
 The user can save and load patterns.

 ## How to start